This post contains affiliate links. Please see our disclosure policy.

 Instructions

-• Now add the salt and butter to the bowl and knead the dough for around 3 to 6 minutes.
+• After this short rest, use the dough hook attachment to knead the dough for around 3 to 6 minutes on low speed.

-• Now you need to let your dough rise.
-You are using instant yeast as the leavening agent in this recipe, rather than sourdough/wild yeast, so it will rise very quickly, particularly if your home is warm.
+• Now you need to cover your dough and let your dough rise.
+You are using instant yeast as the leavening agent in this recipe so it will rise very quickly, particularly if your home is warm.

 Leave it for around an hour (it will take longer if your house is cooler).
 You want it to double.